LouisVN/standards-importer/README.md

 Forked to operate against MySQL DB (v5.5 and later) through 'mysql2', '~> 0.3.13' adapter (cf. Gemfile)

+Only import Jurisdictions and related Standard sets specified in the 'jurisdictions_whitelist.csv'

 Usage:

 * clone repo